-Key Spec of Apple's 2018 iPhones Revealed
+Key spec of Apple's 2018 iPhones revealed

 ADVERTISEMENT

 One of the most power-hungry components in a smartphone is the display, so smartphones with larger displays generally need commensurately larger batteries to maintain the same battery life.
-It makes sense, then, that the rumored iPhone with a 6.46-inch OLED display is expected to exceed the capacity of this year's iPhone X.
+It makes sense, then, that the rumored iPhone with a 6.46-inch OLED display is expected to exceed the capacity of the 2017 iPhone X.

-Moreover, considering this year's iPhone X was Apple's most expensive smartphone but delivered slightly lower battery life than the cheaper iPhone 8 Plus, it makes sense that Apple is exploring new battery technology to try to give its next-generation 5.85-inch OLED iPhone a battery life bump.
+Moreover, considering the iPhone X was Apple's most expensive smartphone but delivered slightly lower battery life than the cheaper iPhone 8 Plus, it makes sense that Apple is exploring new battery technology to try to give its next-generation 5.85-inch OLED iPhone a battery life bump.

-Finally, it makes sense that the 6.1-inch LCD iPhone could potentially have a higher capacity battery than the one inside this year's iPhone X even if the device is likely to carry a lower price point.
-The device should have a larger physical footprint than this year's iPhone X, so even with a less sophisticated rectangular battery cell, it should be able to house a larger-capacity battery.
+Finally, it makes sense that the 6.1-inch LCD iPhone could potentially have a higher capacity battery than the one inside the currently available iPhone X even if the next device is likely to debut at a lower price.
+The device should be physically larger, so even with a less-sophisticated rectangular battery cell, it should be able to house a larger-capacity battery.

 The 6.1-inch LCD iPhone may be the one to get

-The 6.1-inch LCD iPhone is expected to be positioned as the lowest-end of the company's new iPhones in 2018, but I have a sneaking suspicion it'll have the best battery life of the three devices.
-The reason is simple: The display on the 6.1-inch LCD model should consume less power than the displays on either the 5.85-inch or 6.46-inch OLED models.
+The 6.1-inch LCD iPhone is expected to be the lowest-end of the smartphones Apple will launch in 2018, but I have a sneaking suspicion it'll have the best battery life of the three devices.
+The reason is simple: The display on the 6.1-inch LCD model should consume less power than those on either the 5.85-inch or 6.46-inch OLED models.

 The 6.1-inch LCD will have a larger display area than the 5.85-inch OLED model, but the 5.85-inch OLED model should have a substantially larger pixel count -- nearly twice the pixels, in fact.
 Not only would the much higher pixel count drive display power consumption up, but higher-resolution displays also put additional stress on the rest of the phone, since a greater pixel count means more processing work.